arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 This document serves as a technical overview for the UNO R4 WiFi, where you will a collection of links to resources and guides to help you get get started with your next project.

-The ESP32 module and the Renesas RA4M1-chip are part of a sophisticated USB-Serial system that is highly flexible and adaptive to allow for HID features while still keeping the ability to program both the main MCU, and the ESP32, if you so wish (Although this is an advanced option and requires some hacking).
+The ESP32 module and the Renesas RA4M1-chip are part of a sophisticated USB-Serial system that is highly flexible and adaptive to allow for HID features while still keeping the ability to program both the main MCU, and the ESP32, if you so wish (although this is an advanced option and requires some hacking).

-You can also visit the documentation platform for the [Arduino UNO R4 WiFi](/hardware/uno-r4-wifi)
+You can also visit the documentation platform for the [Arduino UNO R4 WiFi](/hardware/uno-r4-wifi).

 ## Datasheet
 The full datasheet is available as a downloadable PDF from the link below: